Digital Elevation Model (DEM) Hillshaded - 10m

 Abstract

-Service URL: http://basemap.nationalmap.gov/arcgis/rest/services/USGSShadedReliefOnly/MapServer
+Service URL: https://basemap.nationalmap.gov/arcgis/rest/services/USGSShadedReliefOnly/MapServer

 Purpose